-Form 8974 has undergone some changes, effective starting in the first quarter of 2023.
+Form 8974 has undergone some changes, effective starting in the 2023 Tax Year.
 These changes are in response to the changes in the Inflation Reduction Act of 2022.

 The Inflation Reduction Act of 2022 has doubled the amount of credit available from $250,000 to $500,000.
 However, starting in 2023, the employee share of social security can be reduced up to $250,00, and any remaining credit will be reduced from Medicare taxes.